Iffat-Amin/COMP3123/Desktop/Comp3123/lab exercises/101429832_COMP3123_exec05/Readme.md

 - Why is `express.Router()` used in Express.js applications, and how does it benefit the code structure?

+express.Router() is used in Express.js applications to create modular and organized route definitions.
+It helps separate concerns by grouping related routes together, making the codebase cleaner and more manageable.
+This modularity supports reusability and scoped middleware application, allowing for better readability and easier maintenance, especially as the application scales.
+It also enables chaining of route methods, enhancing the clarity of route definitions.
+Overall, it promotes best practices in structuring your Express application.

 **7. Error Handling in Express.js**

 - How would you implement error handling in the Express routes to ensure that any issues (such as file not found or server errors) are appropriately handled?
 Provide an example.

+To implement error handling in Express routes, we can use a centralized error handling middleware and try-catch blocks.

 ---